 The American Culinary Federation (ACF) was founded in 1929.
 The ACF promoted the beginning of culinary communities of distinguished American Chefs Clubs.
 These ACF chapters provided their members invaluable professional resources for their culinary development.
-The ACF mission was to make a positive difference in the development of culinarians through community, education, apprenticeship, and certification.
+The ACF mission was to make a positive difference in the development of culinarians through community, advice education, apprenticeship, and certification.

 Did you know that until 1974 the culinary field was classified as “Domestics” under the US Department of Labor’s Dictionary of Occupational Titles.
 Thank you to Louis Szthmary and a 3-year fight with fellow ACF members the title of Executive Chef was moved to Category 1 – Professional, Technical and Managerial Occupations.
 Click here to read the story of what these ACF members did to elevate your status.

 The Washington State Chefs Association, which has been in existence since approximately 1923, has developed a rich history of accomplishment.